Hoshin Planning X Matrix

 Complete the entire Annual Hoshin X Matrix (including Hoshin Team Action Items, and the Responsibilities sections, and all 5 correlation sections).

-For each Action Item on the Annual Hoshin X Matrix, create a proposed Team Charter, and assign members of the Hoshin Team to be full or part-time members the Tactical Teams.
+For each Action Item on the Annual Hoshin X Matrix, create a proposed Team Charter, and assign members of the Hoshin Team to be full or part-time members of the Tactical Teams.
 Each Tactical Team must be led by a Hoshin Team member.

 Tactical Teams (optional)